MeteorDevelopment/meteor-website/src/routes/faq/installation.md

 5. Open the Minecraft Launcher and select the Fabric 1.18.2 profile.
 6. Thats it, just click `Launch` to start up Meteor.

-### MultiMC
+### PolyMC
-If you already have MultiMC installed, skip to step 2.
+If you already have PolyMC installed, skip to step 2.
-If you already have a MultiMC instance with Fabric Loader, skip to step 4.
+If you already have a PolyMC instance with Fabric Loader, skip to step 4.

-1. Download [MultiMC](https://multimc.org/#Download) and install it.
+1. Download [PolyMC](https://polymc.org/download/) and install it.
-2. Open MultiMC and click `Add Instance`, make sure 1.18.2 is selected, give your instance a name and click `OK`.
+2. Open PolyMC and click `Add Instance`, make sure 1.18.2 is selected, choose the `Fabric` loader in the bottom window, and press `OK`.
 3. Click `Edit Instance` with your new instance selected and then click `Install Fabric` then `OK`.
 4. Download Meteor from [here](https://meteorclient.com/download).
-5. Go back to MultiMC and click the `Loader Mods` tab in the edit instance window, drag the downloaded meteor jar into the middle of the mods screen.
+5. Go back to PolyMC and click the `Mods` tab in the edit instance window, drag the downloaded meteor jar into the middle of the mods screen.
 6. Thats it, just click `Launch` to start up Meteor.